R&B Music of 1980s and 1990s

 El Debarge.
 Not much success after his debut self-titled album, DeBarge would still be remember as one of the more popular artists of his time, preferably the late 80s to the early 90s.

 TQ.
-Not nearly successful as other artists, but still was well respected and more known for collaborations with gangster rappers.
+Not nearly successful as other artists on the list, but still was well respected and more known for collaborations with gangster rappers.